splunk/splunk-connect-for-syslog/docs/gettingstarted.md

 # Getting Started

-Splunk Connect for Syslog is a containerized distribution of syslog-ng with a configuration framework designed to simplify getting syslog data into Splunk Enterprise and Splunk Enterprise Cloud.
-Our approach to provide a container runtime agnostic solution allowing customers to follow our guidance or adapt the solution to their enterprise container strategy.
+Splunk Connect for Syslog is a containerized distribution of syslog-ng with a configuration framework designed to simplify getting syslog data into Splunk Enterprise and Splunk Cloud.
+Our approach is to provide a container runtime agnostic solution allowing customers to follow our guidance or adapt the solution to their enterprise container strategy.